 Many countries have implemented international travel bans/closed their borders, have issued advice for domestic travel.
 Some countries are restricting entry to foreign nationals who have been to affected areas in the preceding 14 days, or are enforcing quarantine periods (e.g., at home or in a designated facility such as a medi-hotel) where the person’s health and infection status are closely monitored.
 Some countries are requiring a negative test before departure and after arrival, and are implementing travel measures to protect against new international variants of the virus.
 Masks may be mandatory on flights.

 Consult local guidance for specific travel restriction recommendations in your country:

 At this time, there is no evidence that companion animals (including pets and other animals) play a significant role in the spread of COVID-19, and the risk of animals spreading COVID-19 to people is considered to be very low.
 There is no evidence that the virus can spread to people from the skin or fur of companion animals.

 A very small number of pets have been reported to be infected with the virus after close contact with people with confirmed COVID-19; however, thousands of pets have been tested in the US with none testing positive.
-There is evidence that cats and ferrets are highly susceptible to severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, while dogs and other livestock have no or low susceptibility.
-Non-human primates (gorillas) and large cats in captivity (lions, tigers, and a puma) and domestic pet cats have tested positive after contact with symptomatic humans.
-Transmission between cats has also been reported.
+There is evidence that cats and ferrets may be more susceptible to severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, while dogs and other livestock have no or low susceptibility.
+Non-human primates (gorillas) and large cats in captivity (lions, tigers, pumas, cougars, snow leopards) and domestic pet cats have tested positive after contact with symptomatic humans.
 The virus has been reported in mink on farms, and once the virus is introduced on a farm, can spread between mink, and between mink and other animals on the farm.
 There is also the possibility that mink may transmit the infection to humans in these environments.
-Gorillas in a US zoo have tested positive.
-It is suspected that the gorillas acquired the infection from an asymptomatic staff member.